McTavishLab/physcraper/docs/PhyscraperRun.md

   -tb, --treebase       download alignment from treebase

 Tree and alignment information are required.
 After an analysis has been run, they can be reloaded from a directory from a previous run.

   -re RELOAD_FILES, --reload_files RELOAD_FILES
                         reload files and configureation from dir

+REQUIRED:

   -o OUTPUT, --output OUTPUT
                         path to output directory